mfaris16/garuda-crud/README.md

 1. `Cd` to your Laravel app
 2. Install this preset via `composer require mfaris16/garuda`.
 No need to register the service provider.
 Laravel 5.5 & up can auto detect the package.
-3. Run `php artisan preset argon` command to install the Argon preset.
+3. Run `php artisan preset garuda` command to install the Argon preset.
 This will install all the necessary assets and also the custom auth views, it will also add the auth route in `routes/web.php`
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)
 4. In your terminal run `composer dump-autoload`
 5. Run `php artisan migrate --seed` to create basic users table